Lisvane: Cardiff Council ward

 Since 1999 the electoral ward of Lisvane has elected one councillor to Cardiff Council, namely David Walker for the Conservative Party.
 Before 1999, Lisvane was, with St Mellons and Pontprennau, part of the ward of Lisvane and St Mellons, which elected a single councillor to Cardiff Council.
 At the 1995 election, Lisvane and St Mellons was the only ward in Cardiff to elect a Conservative councillor.
 By 1999, the growth of Pontprennau led to the establishment of a separate ward of Pontprennau and Old St. Mellons, which elects two councillors, and Lisvane became a ward on its own.

 The ward was bounded by those of Caerphilly county borough to the north; Pontprennau & Old St. Mellons to the east; Pentwyn to the southeast; Llanishen and Cyncoed to the south; and Rhiwbina to the west.

 Following a boundary review and a projected population increase, the new community of Thornhill will be transferred from the Llanishen ward to Lisvane, effective from the 2022 Cardiff Council election.
 The ward will be renamed "Lisvane and Thornhill" and elect three councillors.

-Senedd Cymru – Welsh Parliament
+Senedd

 The Senedd representative for Cardiff North is Welsh Labour MS Julie Morgan.